numbbo/coco/docs/coco-doc/source/index.rst

    - be independent of the computational platform, language, compiler, coding styles, and other specific experimental conditions [#]_
-   - be easily interpretable without expert domain knowledge
+   - be relevant, meaningful and easily interpretable without expert domain knowledge
    - be quantitative on the ratio scale [STE1946]_ [#]_
    - assume a wide range of values
    - aggregate over a collection of values in a very meaningful way